smutek/scraper/README.md

 ## Notes

 Note that there's no error checking to speak of.
-I wrote this mainly for my own use, so use at your own risk, and your on your own - though if you know how to use this I dare say you probably know of another better way to do what this does. :)
+I wrote this mainly for my own use, so use at yer own risk, ye'r on yer own - though if you know how to use this I dare say you probably know of another better faster way to do what this does. :)

   Regardless, this was fun.
 I really like Python.